matt-culbert/CloakNDaggerC2/README.md

 # Compiling the implant
 You should use the Makefile when compiling an implant.
 It has several requirements and these are laid out below.

-### Makefile arguments
+### Required build arguments
-There are tags and ldflags that setup things like the callback URLs, implant ID, and enable supported features.
+There are tags and ldflags that setup things like implant ID and enable supported features.
 Tags are also used to define what communication method to use.
-When the makefile is used, these are read from the implants config file.
+The implant relies on a configuration file for the rest of its settings.
+If compression is enabled, then this configuration file is saved as a bin.
+Otherwise, it is saved as a simple JSON struct.

 #### Compile flags
 ```bash